Chris Taylor (wrestler): Professional wrestling career

 Taylor wrestled professionally in the American Wrestling Association.
 His debut was in 1973 vs Rene Goulet.
 Taylor faced various wrestlers, among them future star Ric Flair.
 Taylor, trained by Verne Gagne and Billy Robinson, was being groomed to be a major star.
 Chronic health problems limited the amount of work he could do, and said problems forced him to retire from the ring in 1977.
 He is often seen in video highlights shown at the AWA training camp, most notably in the WWE DVD releases The Spectacular Legacy Of the AWA and The Definitive Ric Flair Collection.
 Also appears in a clip on The Nature Boy, an ESPN 30 for 30 documentary about Ric Flair's life.
 He defeated Flair.

 Taylor's finishing move was a variation of the bearhug.

 Personal life

 On September 9, 1973, Taylor married Lynn Hart.
 He died of cardiovascular complications at his home in Story City, Iowa, at the age of 29, two years after health problems caused him to retire from professional wrestling.
 He is buried in Riverside Cemetery in Dowagiac, Michigan.
-The couple had one daughter.
+The couple had one daughter, Jenny Taylor.